Helenpham1097/document/content/collections/pages/about-us.md

             content:
               -
                 type: text
                 text: "You're not here to fit into rigid platforms.
-Tools shouldn't tell you how to do your job, so we make things that can flex to the way that you like to work.
+Tools should flex to the way that you work.
 You can see that in both our platforms:"
           -
             type: bulletList
             content: